Rivers of Ink -tour in the North-East of England

-The London-based Projection Studio is going to produce another artwork of light and sound projection in collaboration with Durham University researchers.
-This time the artwork will be around of making Codex Amiatinus, the world's oldest bible and how it came to be produced in the North East of England.
+Following on from the success of Codex the London-based Projection Studio is producing another artwork of light and sound projection in collaboration with Durham University researchers.
+This time the artwork will be about the making of Codex Amiatinus, the world's oldest bible and how it came to be produced in the North-East of England.

-We are looking forward to increase the awareness of the birth place for the world's oldest bible being the North-East of England.
-In the 8th century, the monks from Jarrow in Weardale, produced a single copy bible as a gift to Rome.
-In collaboration with The Projection Studio's skilful artistry we are showing Codex Amiatinus to the people of North East during February 2026.
+We are looking forward to increasing the awareness of the world's oldest bible in its place of birth, the North-East of England.
+In the 8th century, the monks from Wearmouth and Jarrow, produced three single volume bibles, one specifically designed as a gift to Rome.
+In collaboration with The Projection Studio's skilful artistry (who were involved in the previous Codex project) we are highlighting Codex Amiatinus in the North East during February 2026.

 TOUR DATES